plinss/acmebot/README.md

 The default value is '/etc/ssl/private'.
 * 'certificate' specifies the directory to store certificate files.
 The default value is '/etc/ssl/certs'.
+* 'chain' specifies the directory to store certificate intermediate chain files.
+The default value is '/etc/ssl/certs'.
+Chain files may be omitted by setting this to 'null'.
-* 'dhparam' specifies the directory to store Diffie-Hellman parameter files.
+* 'param' specifies the directory to store Diffie-Hellman parameter files.
 The default value is '/etc/ssl/private'.
+Paramater files may be omitted by setting this to 'null'.
 * 'challenge' specifies the directory to store ACME dns-01 challenge files.
 The default value is '/etc/ssl/challenge'.
 * 'hpkp' specifies the directory to store HPKP header files.
 The default value is '/etc/ssl/hpkp'.
+HPKP header files may be turned off by setting this to 'null'.
+* 'update_key' specifies the directory to search for DNS update key files.
+The default value is '/etc/ssl/update_keys'.
 * 'archive' specifies the directory to store older versions of files that are replaced by this tool.
 The default value is '/etc/ssl/archive'.
-* 'update_key' specifies the directory to search for DNS update key files.
-The default value is '/etc/ssl/update_keys'.

 Example: